 The essential requirements for reference under this section are:

 The provision does not require a law to specifically be primary legislation.
 The court can also refer matters with respect to an Ordinance or a delegated legislation.
-For instance, the first case under the Negotiable Instruments (Amendment) Ordinance, 2015, i.e. Dasrathroop Singh Rathore v. the State of Maharashtra (CRIMINAL APPEAL NO. 2287 OF 2009), the objection was raised that the jurisdiction to courts given under the ordinance is not valid.
+For instance, the first case under the Negotiable Instruments (Amendment) Ordinance, 2015, i.e. Dasrathroop Singh Rathore v. the State of Maharashtra, the objection was raised that the jurisdiction to courts given under the ordinance is not valid.

 The court must have reasons to believe that the law is invalid by virtue of it being arbitrary or discriminatory or otherwise violating the principles of natural justice or any provision of the Constitution.